 While DHS Secretary Michael Chertoff did appoint a Refugee Coordinator, no other recommendations were acted upon.
 In February 2006, a Senior Advisor for Refugee and Asylum Policy was appointed.
-The Commission remains concerned, however, that unless supported by a fully staffed office and with the necessary authority within the Department to make the needed changes, the position cannot implement the Study's recommendations, ensure consistent asylum policy and legal interpretations Department-wide, and monitor the system on an agencywide basis to ensure that changes remain in place and problems are addressed as they arise.
+The Commission remains concerned, however, that unless supported by a fully staffed office and with the necessary authority within the Department to make the needed changes, the position cannot implement the Study's recommendations, ensure consistent asylum policy and legal interpretations Department-wide, and monitor the system on an agency-wide basis to ensure that changes remain in place and problems are addressed as they arise.

 The Commission's broad recommendation was that Expedited Removal not be expanded until the serious problems identified in the Study were resolved.
 Despite this recommendation-and the failure to resolve the problems cited in the Study-DHS has in fact expanded Expedited Removal from a port-of-entry program to encompass the entire land and sea border of the United States, to a distance of 100 miles inland.
-The Commission continues to be concerned about this extension of ExpeThe Commission's broad recommendation was that Expedited Removal not be expanded until the serious problems identified in the Study were resolved.
-Despite this recommendation-and the failure to resolve the problems cited in the Study-DHS has in fact expanded Expedited Removal from a port-of-entry program to encompass the entire land and sea border of the United States, to a distance of 100 miles inland.

-dited Removal, despite its specific recommendation that flaws in the process must be addressed before such an expansion.
+The Commission continues to be concerned about this extension of Expedited Removal, despite its specific recommendation that flaws in the process must be addressed before such an expansion.